-The Flint Hills Nature Trail runs for 117 miles (east-west) across northeast Kansas, linking seven counties and dozens of towns between Osawatomie and Herington.
-As of 2011, the rail-trail was the 7th longest in the United States but many sections remain unimproved and rough going, making it difficult to attempt on a road bike but fine for mountain or hybrid and cyclocross bikes, and horses.
+The Flint Hills Nature Trail runs for 117 miles (east-west) across northeast Kansas, linking six counties and dozens of towns between Osawatomie and Herington.
+The rail-trail is the 7th longest in the United States, but many sections remain unimproved and rough going, making it difficult to attempt on a road bike but fine for mountain or hybrid and cyclocross bikes, and horses.
 Thus, some sections of trail are still under development.
 For specific details, see the latest trail condition report on the local website (under Related Links to the right).
 In addition, some sections of the trail have gates, which you can either go through or, in one case, climb over.
 Whenever you encounter a gate, please close it again behind you.

 The trail traces a course through the Flint Hills, one of the last remaining tall-grass prairie ecosystems in the world.
 Along the trail you will encounter prairie flora and fauna, historic areas and unmatched views of the surrounding prairie and countryside.
 Wildlife includes bobwhite quail, wild turkeys, prairie chickens and bobcats.